No. 8 Auburn routs Lipscomb 86-59 to remain undefeated

 AUBURN, Ala.
+(AP)Bruce Pearl wants more of the same from Danjel Purifoy in Southeastern Conference games.

-(AP)Danjel Purifoy had 17 points and nine rebounds and No. 8 Auburn beat Lipscomb 86-59 on Sunday to improve to 12-0.
+Purifoy had a season-high 17 points and nine rebounds to break out of a slump and No. 8 Auburn beat Lipscomb 86-59 on Sunday to improve to 12-0 heading into SEC play.

+“We’ve talked about the fact that we need him to be good,” said Pearl, the Tigers’ coach.
+“We won’t win as many SEC games as we should unless he does what he did tonight.
+But I’m not asking him to do anything he’s not capable of doing.

 The Tigers remained one of two undefeated teams nationally after Liberty’s loss to LSU, joining No. 15 San Diego State.